carlosmonsivais123/FUTWIZ-Data-Scraper/README.md

 # FUTWIZ-Data-Scraper
-Scraped the FUTWIZ website to create a data set for my FIFA 2020 Ultimate Team Dashboard project.
+Used Python's Scrapy to extract data from https://www.futwiz.com/en/fifa20/players where I scrapped every single player in the games attributes, card type, and pricing history since the beginning of the game using ethical web scrapping practices.
+This was the first step to analyzing the data, formatting it and putting it into a readable way to read it into Python and start my analysis for my FIFA Ultimate Team 2020 Gold Players Dashboard Page.